jugshaurya/showcase/mdx-blogs/cpp.md

 	- element access
 		- using indexing str[i], operator []() // important
 		- at()
-		- back() // get last item from vector but does not pop it
+		- back() // get last item but does not pop it
 		- front()

 	- modifiers